Ellen Muehlberger: Public engagement

 Muehlberger is an active contributor to public scholarship and has published in online publications such as Marginalia Review of Books, where she has written on the "architecture of knowledge" in late antiquity and provided other editorial contributions as well.
-Muehlberger is an active public scholar on Twitter and has been credited as one of the popularizers of the term "doomscrolling."
+Muehlberger is an active public scholar on Bluesky.
+She has been credited as one of the popularizers of the term "doomscrolling."

 Awards and honors

 Muehlberger was a Charles A. Ryskamp Research Fellow of the American Council of Learned Societies (2014-2015).
-In 2015 she received the Class of 1923 Memorial Teaching Award at the University of Michigan.
+In 2015 she received the Class of 1923 Memorial Teaching Award at the University of Michigan; in 2025, she received the Undergraduate Teaching Award from the University of Michigan's History Club.
 She was also awarded a National Endowment for the Humanities Fellowship (2016-2017).